ahmad1091/mailEncryption/README.md

 # mailEncryption
-Using python encrypt message that will be deleted after message been read or for specific date
+Using python, encrypt messages that will be deleted after the message has been read or for a specific date.